ryanburnette/simple-sass-grid/README.md

 Simple Sass Grid
 ================

+> I still need to test this v1.1.0 before release.

 Simple Sass Grid is a really simple Sass grid.
 It's based on [Don't Overthink It Grids][1] by Chris Coyier.

 This grid makes use of border-box sizing and behaves itself pretty well.
 It's written in true Sass and has